RdeSwart/jd-fitness-blog/README.md

 ### Strategy / Site Goals:

-As the site owner, the goals for JD Fitness is to attract people to the website and generate more clients.
+As the site owner, the goals for JD Health Fitness is to attract people to the website and generate more clients.
 The site aims to educate those who have little or no knowledge of the proper practices of fitness or the science behind food health and safety by having Degree-educated personnel writing and running the site.

-The target audience for JD Fitness, are people trying to lose weight and become healthier.
+The target audience for JD Fitness, are people trying to lose weight, gain more muscle, become fitter and more healthy in mind and body.

 ### Scope / User Stories: